ayeshavm/fashion-recommender/README.md

 - Generate the graph architecture, where
    - `Nodes` : item node i.e. each item image will have an item node attribute node i.e. each keyword will correspond to an attribute node
-   - `Edges` : item -> attribute edge, and we have iten -> item for item similarity edges
+   - `Edges` : item -> attribute edge, and we have item -> item for item similarity edges

 Example of BLIP captions generated: